fineanmol/plant-tree/README.md

-🌿 Updated on Thu, 28 Aug 2025 17:04:47 GMT
+🎋 Updated on Fri, 29 Aug 2025 19:58:55 GMT

-> "Any fool can write code that a computer can understand."
+> "Truth can only be found in one place: the code."